Apprenticeship With Death

 • Completion of each module (3-5 hours per week)

-• Completion of 15 hours of volunteer service of your choice within the industry
+• Completion of 15 hours of volunteer service within your chosen area of deathcare

 Please Note:

 Although you can receive a certificate upon completion, this is a training program, not a certification or licensing program.
 Currently, there is no governing body that regulates end-of-life practitioners, doulas, or midwives.
-This course will prepare you for NEDA’s micro-credential proficiency assessment if you should choose to seek the NEDA proficiency badge.
+This course will prepare you for the National End of Life Doula Association‘s micro proficiency assessment if you should choose to seek the proficiency badge.
+This course will provide you with the required contact hours/CEUs for the certified (CT) or fellow (FT) in thanatology credentials earned through the Association for Death Education and Counseling

 If you are self-reporting CEUs, we are happy to support you with any information that will be helpful.